gramineproject/graphene/README.rst

 What is Graphene?
 =================

-Graphene Library OS is a |_| project which provides lightweight guest OSes with support for Linux multi-process applications.
-Graphene can run applications in an isolated environment with virtualization benefits such as guest customization, platform independence, and migration, which is comparable to other virtual machines.
+Graphene is a lightweight guest OS, designed to run a single application with minimal host requirements.
+Graphene can run applications
+in an isolated environment with benefits comparable to running a complete OS in a virtual machine---including guest customization, platform independence, and migration.

-Graphene Library OS supports native, unmodified Linux applications on any platform.
-Currently, Graphene Library OS is successfully ported to Linux, FreeBSD and Intel SGX enclaves upon Linux platforms.
+Graphene supports native, unmodified Linux applications on any platform.
+Currently, Graphene runs on
+Linux, FreeBSD and Intel SGX enclaves on Linux platforms.

-With the Intel SGX support, Graphene Library OS can secure a |_| critical application in a |_| hardware encrypted memory region.
-Graphene Library OS can protect applications against a |_| malicious system stack with minimal porting effort.
+With Intel SGX support, Graphene Library OS can secure a |_| critical application in a |_| hardware-encrypted memory region.
+Graphene can protect applications from a |_| malicious system stack with minimal porting effort.

-Graphene Library OS is a |_| work published in Eurosys 2014.
-For more information. see the paper: Tsai, et al, "Cooperation and Security Isolation of Library OSes for Multi-Process Applications", Eurosys 2014.
+Our `EuroSys 2014 <http://www.cs.unc.edu/~porter/pubs/tsai14graphene.pdf>` and `ATC 2017 <http://www.cs.unc.edu/~porter/pubs/graphene-sgx.pdf>` papers
+describe the motivation, design choices, and measured performance of Graphene.

 How to build Graphene?
 ======================

-Graphene Library OS is consist of five parts:
+Graphene consists of three parts:

-- Instrumented GNU C Library
+- An Instrumented GNU C Library
-- LibOS (a shared library named ``libsysdb.so``)
+- The Library OS itself (a shared library named ``libsysdb.so``, called the "shim" in our source code)
-- PAL, a.k.a Platform Adaption Layer (a shared library named ``libpal.so``)
+- The Platform Adaption Layer, or PAL, (a shared library named ``libpal.so``)

-Graphene Library OS currently only works on x86_64 architecture.
+Graphene Library OS currently only works on the x86_64 architecture.

-Graphene Library OS is tested to be compiling and running on Ubuntu 14.04/16.04 (both server and desktop version), along with Linux kernel 3.5/3.14/4.4.
+Graphene Library OS is currently tested on Ubuntu 16.04 (both server and desktop version), along with Linux kernel versions 3.5/3.14/4.4.
-We recommend to build and install Graphene with the same host platform.
+We recommend building and installing Graphene on the same host platform.
-Other distributions of 64-bit Linux can potentially, but the result is not guaranteed.
-If you find Graphene not working on other distributions, please contact us with a detailed bug report.
+Other distributions of 64-bit Linux potentially work, but the result is not guaranteed.
+If you find problems with Graphene on other Linux distributions, please contact us with a detailed bug report.

 Run the following command on Ubuntu to install dependencies for Graphene::